-Foreign registered agent vs UK companies registration agents: if you are outside the UK and are thinking of registering a company limited by shares here, it can be tempting to work with a company registration agent in your home country.
-After all, they speak your language, but it can often cost more and be less effective than working with a registered agent in the Great Britain like Coddan Formations Agency.
+UK company formation agents vs foreign intermediaries: if you are outside the Great Britain and are thinking of opening a company limited by shares here, it can be tempting to work with a company creation agent in your home country.
+After all, they speak your language, but it can often cost more and be less effective than working with a registered agent in the United Kingdom like Coddan.

-This is because a UK-based registered agent will be able to offer better advice on the way to structure your company, whether it as a sole trader, a limited company, an LLP or something even more advanced.
+This is because a UK-based start-up agent will be able to offer better advice on the way to structure your organisation, whether it as a sole trader, a limited company, an LLP or something even more advanced.
 A registered agent in the UK has access to the latest legislation and knows if a recent change in the regulations means you are better served with a certain package.
-It also knows how things work at Companies House and can register your company the same day if necessary.
+It also knows how things work at Companies House and can establish your company the same day if necessary.

 Of course, it makes sense to seek proper advice in your home country, especially if you have the correct structure in the UK and can withdraw profits in the most tax efficient way possible.
 However, the United Kingdom has its own rules and opportunities, so it is best to work with a local expert who can navigate the limited company registration maze and has already done so for thousands of other clients.